iaminfadel/rtsp-camera-ros-driver/README.md

 # Launch files

 ## rtsp_camera.launch
 Launches the main node of the package (i.e., `rtsp_driver_node`).
-Unlike the `rtsp_driver_node` node, this launch file allows us to specify hostname, username, password, and other parameters about the camera separately.
-These parameters will be combined into a standard URL format and sent to the `rtsp_driver_node` node.
+Unlike the `rtsp_driver_node` node, this launch file allows us to specify the feed URL and other parameters about the camera separately.
+It also specifies the calibration file location and the published topics names.

 ### Subscribed topics
 None.